bfontaine/set/README.md

 ### Why didn’t you use golang-set?

-Because I needed a really simple `string` set and didn’t care about anything other than the three operations mentioned above.
+Because I needed a really simple `string` set and didn’t care about anything other than the operations mentioned above.
 And golang-set uses `interface{}`, which was an unnecessary overhead here.

 ### Why is there Ruby code here?